openvinotoolkit/openvino/docs/IE_PLUGIN_DG/plugin_transformation_pipeline/low_precision_transformations/attributes/precisions.md

 @sphinxdirective

 .. meta::
-   :description: Learn about Precisions attribute, which describes precision required for input/output port or an operation.
+   :description: Learn about Precisions attribute, which describes the precision required for an input/output port or an operation.

 :ref:`ngraph::PrecisionsAttribute <doxid-classngraph_1_1_precisions_attribute>`  class represents the ``Precisions`` attribute.